 Grootberg Lodge Education Fund

-Since Grootberg Lodge was built to benefit and uplift the local community, various initiatives have been launched since completion.
+Since Grootberg Lodge was built to benefit and uplift the local community, various initiatives have been launched since its completion.

 Every bit helps

-- Families with high number of children
+- Families with many children

 - Children with disabilities